Spatially resolved dielectric loss at the Si/SiO$_2$ interface

-fm-AFM is a dynamic microscopy, which is why it can be used to characterize dielectric dispersion\cite{Denk1991, Eslami2021,Oyabu2006,Suzuki2014,Kantorovich2004}.
-In fm-AFM, a cantilever-mounted tip is driven using a self-oscillation loop on the cantilever resonance $\omega$ at a constant oscillation amplitude $A$ above a sample surface.
-This means that over every oscillation cycle, the insulator thickness $z_{ins}$ varies in time, as is shown in Figure~\ref{fig:ExperimentalSetup}b.
-Consequently, the surface charge organization (i.e. $V_S$, band bending) varies in time (Figure~\ref{fig:ExperimentalSetup}c).
-The tip-sample force $\vec{F}_{ts}$, which is related to the semiconductor surface charge density\cite{Hudlet1995}, therefore also varies in time (Figure~\ref{fig:ExperimentalSetup}d). $\vec{F}_{ts}$ leads to a shift in $\omega$ with respect to the free natural resonance $\omega_o$.
+fm-AFM is a dynamic microscopy, which is why it can be used to characterize dielectric loss\cite{Denk1991, Eslami2021,Oyabu2006,Suzuki2014,Kantorovich2004}.
+In fm-AFM, a cantilever-mounted tip is driven on the cantilever resonance $\omega$ at a constant oscillation amplitude $A$ above a sample surface.
+This means that over every oscillation cycle, the insulator thickness $z_{ins}$ varies in time.
+Consequently, the surface charge organization (i.e. band bending $V_S$) and tip-sample force ($\vec{F}_{ts}$\cite{Hudlet1995}) also vary in time.
+See the Supplementary Materials for animations of this dynamic sample response. $\vec{F}_{ts}$ leads to a shift in $\omega$ with respect to the free natural resonance $\omega_o$.
 Assuming harmonic oscillation where ${z_{ins}(t)=A\cos(\omega t)}$, the frequency shift $\Delta \omega$ and drive amplitude $F_d$ are\cite{Holscher2001,Sader2005,Kantorovich2004}:

 where $k$ and $Q$ are the spring constant and Q-factor of the cantilever.
-Equation~\ref{eq:dfdg} shows that $\Delta\omega$ is related to the components of $\vec{F}_{ts}(t)$ which are in-phase with $z_{ins}(t)$, and $F_d$ depends on the out-of-phase $\vec{F}_{ts}(t)$ components.
-Therefore, a non-zero surface charge organization timescale $\tau$ manifests as in increase in $F_d$\cite{Cowie2022}.
-By fitting $F_d$ measurements to modelled $F_d$ (given Equation~\ref{eq:dfdg}b, where $F_{ts}(t)$ is the time-dependent force between the plates of a one-dimensional MIS capacitor\cite{Sze2007}), the best-fit $\tau$ can be determined.
+In the derivation of Equation~\ref{eq:dfdg} (see \cite{Holscher2001,Kantorovich2004,Sader2005,Miyahara2015,Cowie2022}), Equation~\ref{eq:dfdg}b contains the phase information of the Fourier series expansion of $F_{ts}(t)$, such that $\Delta\omega$ is related to the components of $\vec{F}_{ts}(t)$ which are in-phase with $z_{ins}(t)$ and $F_d$ depends on the out-of-phase $\vec{F}_{ts}(t)$ components.
+A non-zero surface charge organization timescale $\tau$ therefore manifests as in increase in $F_d$\cite{Cowie2022}. fm-AFM, then, can be thought of as spatially localized admittance spectroscopy\cite{Nicollian1967,Engstrom2014,Piscator2009}, in which the MIS capacitance and conductance are measured by modulating the MIS potential.
+Typically in admittance spectroscopy, the MIS potential is modulated by applying an AC bias.
+In fm-AFM, the MIS potential modulation occurs inherently due to the oscillating cantilever.

-If $\tau$ is small with respect to the cantilever oscillation period, the system can be approximated as having a delta function response at ${t-t'=\tau}$:

-where $\vec{P}_{int}$ is the interfacial polarization (i.e. band bending), $\chi_e^{(1)}$ is the time-dependent low-frequency susceptibility (${\chi_e^{(1)}=\epsilon-1}$)\cite{Chen2019}, and $\vec{E}_S$ is the electric field at the surface.
-In the quasi-static limit, $\vec{P}_{int}$ and $\vec{E}_S$ are known from the MIS capacitor model, so once the best-fit $\tau$ is known, the experimental $\chi_e^{(1)}$ (and $\epsilon$) can be determined.
-If $\tau$ is nonzero, the Fourier transform of $\epsilon$ given in Equation~\ref{eq:polarization} is complex, and can be used to determine the loss tangent ($\tan(\delta)$) according to: